gensx-inc/gensx/examples/typescript-compatibility/README.md

 # Typescript Compatibility Example

-This example demonstrates how to use GenSX packages with an older configuration of Typescript that uses `moduleResolution: "Node"` and `target: "es5"`.
+This example shows that GenSX works even with older TypeScript settings like `moduleResolution: "node"` and `target: "es5"`.

-## The Example

-This example has typescript configured with `moduleResolution: "Node"` and `target: "es5"`.
+`index.ts` defines a simple workflow using the new programming model.
+It compiles to CommonJS so it can run in environments that don't support ESM.

-## Running the typescript example
+## Running the example

 ```bash
 pnpm start